kubernetes/website/content/en/blog/_posts/2022-12-16-non-graceful-node-shutdown-to-beta.md

 for handling a [non-graceful node shutdown](/docs/concepts/architecture/nodes/#non-graceful-node-shutdown).
 In Kubernetes v1.26, this feature moves to beta.
 This feature allows stateful workloads to failover to a different node after the original node is shut down or in a non-recoverable state, such as the hardware failure or broken OS.

-## What is a Node Shutdown in Kubernetes
+## What is a node shutdown in Kubernetes?

 In a Kubernetes cluster, it is possible for a node to shut down.
 This could happen either in a planned way or it could happen unexpectedly.
 You may plan for a security patch, or a kernel upgrade and need to reboot the node, or it may shut down due to preemption of VM instances.
 A node may also shut down due to a hardware failure or a software problem.